Click the play button to listen to the What Is Dust Made Of? And How To Manage It For A Clean Home article.

 - Microscopic specks of plastic

 Additionally, all of these particles can also serve as hosts for other harmful things like air pollutants, bacteria, chemicals, and metals.
 These substances attach themselves to dust particles, which can make it easier for them to be inhaled.

 It’s not just an eyesore—dust can also be harmful to your health in large quantities.
 Here’s why:

 Airways can filter out many of the harmful substances from the air we breathe, and lungs are self-cleaning organs that can heal once they’re no longer exposed to pollutants.

-But you can be impacted by dust even if you don’t work around it every day.
+But you can be impacted even if you don’t work around it every day.
 Signs of excessive short-term dust inhalation include shortness of breath, coughing more than usual, and excess mucus.
 Over the long term, this can lead to inflammation, scarring, and one of several lung diseases.
 Dust inhalation can also exacerbate existing conditions like COPD and asthma.